mzdaniel/sphinxserve/README.rst

 Sharing directories and which ones is an explicit setup.
 This method is verified to work on Linux so far.

-System dependencies: docker and a browser
+System dependencies: docker and a web browser supporting websockets.

 This installation command automatically downloads sphinxserve image (~40 MB) and creates a small shell script ~/bin/sphinxserve that simplifies the running